 4) I take it that Justice Kennedy meant exactly what he said about both 28 USC § 2241(e)(1) **AND** (e)(2).

 "We hold that those procedures are not an adequate and effective substitute for habeas corpus.
 Therefore §7 of the Military Commissions Act of 2006 (MCA), 28 U.S.C.A. §2241(e) (Supp.
 2007), operates as an unconstitutional suspension of the writ.
 We do not address whether the President has authority to detain these petitioners nor do we hold that the writ must issue.
 These and other questions regarding the legality of the detention are to be resolved in the first instance by the District Court."
-Boumediene at 2.
+Boumediene at 2.5)(a) The standard of review going forward must provide "meaningful opportunity" while guarding against "real danger".
+It's trivial to note that some defendants are too dangerous to be granted bail for example, or that some adults are incompetent to act in an adult capacity for another; the courts adjudicate such matters all the time.
+Equally, the only process that would be meaningful to an innocent or a torture victim would be one that vindicates them against their accusers and tormentors.

 "Indeed, common-law habeas corpus was, above all, an adaptable remedy.
 Its precise application and scope changed depending upon the circumstances.
 See 3 Blackstone *131 (describing habeas as "the great and efficacious writ, in all manner of illegal confinement"); see also Schlup v.
 Delo, 513 U.S. 298, 319 (1995) (Habeas "is, at its core, an equitable remedy"); Jones v.
 Cunningham, 371 U.S. 236, 243 (1963) (Habeas is not "a static, narrow, formalistic remedy; its scope has grown to achieve its grand purpose")."
 B. at 50-51.